fl4p/Fugu2/README.md

 RSEQ3635-460M
 and [RSEQ3635-700M](https://www.lcsc.com/product-detail/Power-Inductors_Ruishen-RSEQ3635-700M_C37634013.html)

-Diving into inductor design can be challenging at first.
+Diving into inductor design can be overwhelming at first.
 In practice there is no perfect inductor for a specific application.
 Given current, voltage and temperature contraints, the designer usually optimizes for one or more goals, which always comes with trade-offs.
 In short:

-* chose inductivity L0 sufficiently high (L0 is the unbiased inductivity, e.g. I=0)
+* chose inductivity L0 high enough (L0 is the unbiased inductivity, e.g. I=0)
 * good dc bias saturation performance (L drops with increased dc current)
 * low DC resistance of winding
 * low core losses